Shakespeare's handwriting

 William Shakespeare's handwriting is known from six surviving signatures, all of which appear on legal documents.
-It is believed by many scholars that the three pages of the handwritten manuscript of the play Sir Thomas More are also in William Shakespeare's handwriting.
-This is based on many studies by a number of scholars that considered handwriting, spelling, vocabulary, literary aspects, and more.
+It is believed by many scholars that three pages of the handwritten manuscript of the play Sir Thomas More are also in William Shakespeare's handwriting.
+This is based on scholarly studies that considered handwriting, spelling, vocabulary, literary aspects, and other factors.

 Description

 Shakespeare's six extant signatures were written in the style known as secretary hand.
 It was native and common in England at the time, and was the cursive style taught in schools.
 It is distinct from italic script, which was encroaching as an alternate form (and which is more familiar to readers of today).

 The secretary hand was popular with authors of Shakespeare's time, including Christopher Marlowe and Francis Bacon.
 It could be written with ease and swiftness and was conducive to the use of abbreviations.
 As it was taught in the schools and by tutors, it allowed for great diversity—each writer could choose a style for each letter.
 Secretary hand can be difficult to decipher for current day readers.

 Shakespeare wrote with a quill in his right hand.
 A quill would need to be prepared and sharpened.
 Black ink would be derived from "oak apples" (small lumps in oak trees caused by insects), with iron sulfate and gum arabic added.